Journal Prompts For Money Mindset: Learn to Develop a Healthy Money Mindset.

 What do I think of people who have a lot of money?

-There are a lot of millionaires and billionaires all around the world, and a lot of new people becoming every single day, so what do you think of them?
+There are a lot of millionaires and billionaires all around the world, and a lot of new people are becoming every single day, so what do you think of them?

 Do you think that they should not have a lot of money because of them, a lot of poor people are struggling?